 Guided Tours of Toledo

-Probably the most popular guided tours from Madrid are those to Toledo (though we honestly prefer Segovia).
-It's the best way to get the most out of a single day in the city, and there are lots of different tours offered depending on your budget and interests.
+Probably the most popular guided tours from Madrid are those to Toledo (though Segovia is preferred).
+It's the best way to get the most out of a single day in the city, and there are plenty of different tours offered depending on your budget and interests.

 If you're planning just a day in Toledo, a guided tour can be a good way to ensure you get the most out of it.
-Tours like this Guided Tour of Toledo from Madrid are usually cheaper than you'd expect.
+Tours like this Guided Tour of Toledo from Madrid are usually less expensive than you'd expect.

 Staying in Toledo and Visiting as Part of a Longer Itinerary